Vernon N. Lee, Jr.Mr. Vernon Lee, Jr is a Partner and Co-Founder of The Marathon Fund, an early-stage…

 Mr. Lee received his MA in International Affairs from University of Dayton and his BBA in Management from Howard University.
 He is a life member of Omega Psi Phi Fraternity, Inc. He currently resides in Alexandria, VA with his wife and daughter.

-Carl Francis is the Director of Communications for the National Football League Players Association.
+Carl Francis is the Director of Communications and Strategic Partnerships for the National Football League Players Association.
 As Director of Communications, Carl is responsible for managing the public image for the NFLPA.

 Carl is responsible for developing the internal/external communications strategy for the NFL Players Association.
 He has developed numerous digital media campaigns to communicate effective messaging with NFLPA members and the public.
 He serves as the spokesman for the NFLPA before print, television, radio, digital, and all sports-related media.